|life span|| |

-"They're very sensitive," says Kilcommons.
-If you're just going to correct them for what you don't like, you're probably going to have an aggression problem—they don't tolerate a heavy hand."
+"They're very sensitive," Kilcommons says.
+"If you're just going to correct them for what you don't like, you're probably going to have a problem—they don't tolerate a heavy hand."
 Kilcommons recommends giving Basenjis plenty of treats during training and making the experience as fun as possible.

-Of course not all Basenjis will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
-It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
+Of course, not all Basenjis will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
+It's also important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
 If adopting, ask the rescue for any available health history.

-Basenjis are a primitive hunting breed from central Africa, where they were prized for their silent nature, explosive speed, keen eyesight, and sense of smell.
-It's believed these dogs were brought up the Nile as presents to the pharaohs of ancient Egypt and are depicted in Babylonian and Mesopotamian art, though there's debate on whether the depictions are actually of Basenjis as we know them today or of an ancestral breed.
+Basenjis are a primitive hunting breed from central Africa, where they were prized for their silent nature, explosive speed, keen eyesight, and unmatched sense of smell.
+It's believed these dogs were brought up the Nile as presents to the pharaohs of ancient Egypt and are depicted in Babylonian and Mesopotamian art, according to the BCA, though there's debate on whether the depictions are actually of Basenjis as we know them today or of an ancestral breed.
 Also known as the Congo Terrier (or Congo Dog), Basenjis were used by tribesmen to drive small prey from the bush and to alert hunters of larger, dangerous predators.

-The first attempt to export the Basenji breed to England in the late 1800s ended in tragedy with the breeding pair dying soon after arrival.
-A second attempt in the 1930s ended in similar tragedy, with a lone male named Bois surviving.
-Bois (who became the first Basenji registered by the American Kennel Club in 1944) was brought to America and successfully bred with a female imported from the Congo.
+The first attempt to export the Basenji breed to England in the late 1800s ended in tragedy, with the breeding pair dying soon after arrival.
+A second attempt in the 1920s ended in similar tragedy, according to the BCA.
+A dog named Bois (who became the first Basenji registered by the AKC in 1944) was brought to America and successfully bred with a female imported from the Congo.

 - Basenjis are almost cat-like in the way they self-groom, which keeps their short-haired coat nearly odorless and clean.